 Under this track, students major broadly in literary studies, and may draw upon a wide range of courses on literature and culture in translation.
 Using methods of literary criticism, students situate texts within their original cultural context, and also probe the act of linguistic and cultural translation that occurs when these same texts are read across cultural boundaries.
 Students furthermore join their study of literature to another mode of inquiry (philosophy, religion, history, psychology, or others), understanding literature in dialogue with intellectual currents, and gaining other methodological tools to help in analyzing literary texts.

 Note: All courses with the LACS prefix are offered “in translation”—all readings and class sessions are in English—and no foreign language knowledge is required.
-Courses with prefixes such as FREN, HISP, CHIN, RUSS, etc., require some foreign language knowledge.
+Courses with prefixes such as FREN, HISP, CHIN, RUSS, etc., require foreign language knowledge.

-12 courses in fulfillment of categories A through E below:
+Twelve courses in fulfillment of categories A through E below: